Sunday, March 31, 2019

 Guest Blogger: Guia Lim Writes About Mary, Our Lady of Antipolo of the Philippines

 Guia Lim shares her article about Our Lady of Antipolo.
 This is part of the book, Magnificat: Mama Mary's Pilgrim Sites, Ed.
-Cecilia Manguerra Brainard, (available from Kindle).
+Cecilia Manguerra Brainard, (available from Amazon).
 The book collects articles by Marian devotees who witness how their lives have been touched by Our Lady. ~ Cecilia

 ~~~